ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.en-gb.md

 > [!warning]
 >
-> Attention!
+> Warning!
 You have to be sure that your user has the rights to **all the files** in your S3 bucket.
 Otherwise you may encounter permission issues.
 >

 #### Using the `ovhai` CLI